thomasWeise/docker-texlive/README.md

 In some scenarios, you may need to use fonts that are not freely available under Linux and thus cannot be part of this image.
 In this case, you would have these fonts in a different folder (which could be your Windows Fonts folder).

-You can mount an external fonts folder via providing option `-v /path/to/fonts/:/usr/share/fonts/external/`.
+You can mount an external fonts folder via providing option `-v /path/to/fonts/:/usr/share/fonts/external/`, where `/path/to/fonts/` should be replaced with the path to your font folder.
 Then simply pre-pend `fontcall.sh` before any script or program invocation, e.g., do `fontcall.sh xelatex.sh myDocument`.

 A typical example would be the [USTC thesis template](https://github.com/ustctug/ustcthesis) for which a build script called `make.sh` is provided.
 If you have mounted your thesis draft into folder `/doc`, you would do: